Kenneth Hesketh: Musical style

 Hesketh's work is notable for its colourful orchestration, dense harmony and a highly mobile rhythmic style.

 His early work found its stimuli in extra-musical ideas.
 Several early works have their origins in medieval symbolism and iconography, notably three pieces for chamber ensemble: Theatrum (1996), Torturous Instruments (1997-8, after Hieronymous Bosch's depiction of Hell from The Garden of Earthly Delights), and The Circling Canopy of Night (1999).
 The latter of which was Hesketh's first piece to gain international attention.
-Commissioned by the Birmingham Contemporary Music Group and Faber Music, it was first conducted by Sir Simon Rattle and further championed by Oliver Knussen, who performed many of Hesketh's works.
+Commissioned by Faber Music for the Birmingham Contemporary Music Group, it was first conducted by Sir Simon Rattle and further championed by Oliver Knussen, who performed many of Hesketh's works.
 Performances at the Promenade Concerts at the Royal Albert Hall, London (London Sinfonietta) and the Concertgebouw, Amsterdam (ASKO Ensemble) soon followed.
 Described as "a glistening whirl of nocturnal colours, [with] a driving sense of purpose and onward movement", the piece was received positively.

 Early works also displayed an interest in the sinister or melancholy nature of children's literature.
 His 2000-1 work, Netsuke (from the Japanese miniature sculptures called netsuke) – commissioned by the ensemble Endymion at the request of Hans Werner Henze – comprises five short movements inspired variously by Saint-Exupéry's Le Petit Prince, Hoffmann's Struwwelpeter, and a poem by Walter de la Mare.
 Other such works include Small Tales, tall tales (2009, after the Brothers Grimm), and Detail from the Record (2002, after Japanese folk tales).
 Including such works as Theatre of Attractions (2007) and Wunderkammer[konzert] (2008), hallmarks of his more recent style show an interest in what the composer describes as 'unreliable machines': short bursts of mechanistic material that repeat, are transformed but ultimately burn themselves out.

 As an outgrowth of this, additional concepts of entropy (in humanistic terms), ageing, death, and failure in physical systems have expanded this interest in works such as Knotted Tongues (2012), Of Time and Disillusionment (2016), and In Ictu Occuli (2017).
 The incorporation of aspects of computer-assisted composition and limited randomised procedures has ultimately widened organisational approaches and made freer, as well as made more abstract, the ultimate musical work.
 This fascination with entropy, mutation and existentialism coexists with a notable interest in formal design based on the influence of 'pathways' (labyrinths and mazes) and the paradoxical notion of clarity through density.